alexsophiekim/portfolio-v2/README.md

 ### About
 ---
 Hi, I am a UX/UI designer based in Wellington, NZ.
 I am passionate about building and creating a web application that is user centric design.
 I am good at up-to-date UX design tools such as Sketch, Figma, UXpin, invision and so on.
 Also I love team collaboration work.
-Currently I am looking for a entry level Front-end developer or a UX/UI design position.
+Currently I am looking for new opportunity as a UX/UI design position.

 ### Work Experience
 ---